Polaritonic Critical Coupling in a Hybrid Quasi-Bound States in the Continuum Cavity-WS$_2$ Monolayer System: Polaritonic Critical Coupling Realization

 Note that the excitonic absorbance peak, $\rm E_X$ = 2.012 eV or 616 nm remains visible in the spectra in Fig.~\ref{fig:pdis} (a1-a3) due to the presence of non-hybridized excitons remaining in the system \cite{piper2014total, Kang2018}.
-For a closer inspection of the absorbance value, the absorbance spectra of the bare and the hybrid structure comprised of monolayer WS$_2$ with the Q-BIC cavities for the three damping rates of the Q-BIC cavity can be seen in Fig.~\ref{abs}.
+For a closer inspection of the absorbance value, the absorbance spectra of the bare and the hybrid structure comprised of monolayer WS$_2$ with the Q-BIC cavities for the three damping rates of the Q-BIC cavity can be seen in Fig.~\ref{abs} (a).
 It is clear that non-hybridized excitons are always present and only some of the exciton population form polaritons, in particular for the damping rates of $\rm \gamma_{Q1}$ and $\rm \gamma_{Q2}$.
 Furthermore, for the case $\rm \gamma_{Q3}=\gamma_{X}$, the absorbance value increases dramatically compared to the bare WS$_2$ monolayer, which implies that the population of the excitonic states or the absorbance at $\rm E_X$ is enhanced due to the resonance of the cavity.
 Particularly, as can be seen in Fig.~\ref{fig:pdis} (a3), the absorbance value at the two polariton energies reaches 0.5, which is the maximum possible value that can be obtained for a single input beam, occurring when the condition for strong critical coupling or polaritonic critical coupling is satisfied, namely when the radiation rate matches the dissipative non-radiative rate in the coupled system.
 This observation indicates that it should be possible to achieve coherent perfect absorption using two input ports \cite{zanotto2014perfect}.
+It is interesting to further inspect the effect of the Q-BIC cavity's linewidth on the polaritonic coupling, with results shown in Fig.~\ref{abs} (b).
+It is clear that with increasing damping rates by tuning $\rm y_{max}$, as indicated by the grey dash line, the signature of the polaritonic coupling appears and gradually displays a pronounced Rabi splitting.
+It shows that a minimum required energy linewidth of the cavity for polaritonic coupling with the excitons, is at around $\rm y_{max} = 40 nm$ and $2\hbar\gamma_X$ = 0.118 meV.